SAPD+: An Accelerated Stochastic Method for Nonconvex-Concave Minimax Problems: Variance reduction

 \section{Variance reduction}

-In this section, we further strength our algorithm with \sa{SPIDER variance reduction technique~\cite{fang2018spider}, a variant of SARAH~\cite{nguyen2017sarah,nguyen2017stochastic},} as stated in \cref{ALG: SAPD-VR}.
-Indeed, we use a large batchsize \sa{of $b$ in} every $q$ iterations and use small \sa{batchsizes of $b_x$ and $b_y$ for the rest.} We prove that \texttt{SAPD+} using variance reduction, \sa{i.e., with \texttt{VR-flag}=\textbf{true}, achieves an oracle complexity of $\cO(L\kappa_y^{2}\epsilon^{-3})$; hence, we provide an $\cO(\kappa_y)$ factor improvement over the best known complexity in the literature to our knowledge.}
+\nsa{Variance reduction techniques have been found useful for solving SCSC problems in finite sum form, e.g., \cite{palaniappan2016stochastic} --see also~\cite{can2022} using Richardson-Romberg extrapolation in solving SCSC problems with noisy gradients to obtain improved practical performance.} In this section, we equip \texttt{SAPD+} with \sa{SPIDER variance reduction technique~\cite{fang2018spider}, a variant of SARAH~\cite{nguyen2017sarah,nguyen2017sarah}} More precisely, for inexactly solving SCSC subproblems given in~\eqref{eq: SCSC problem chpt2}, we propose using \texttt{VR-SAPD} as stated in Algorithm~\ref{Alg: SAPD-VR}.
+Note \texttt{VR-SAPD} employs a large batchsize \sa{of $b$ in} every $q$ iterations and use small \sa{batchsizes of $b'_{x}$ and ${b'_{y}}$ for the rest.} We prove that \texttt{SAPD+} using variance reduction, \sa{i.e., with \texttt{VR-flag}=\textbf{true}, achieves an oracle complexity of ${\cO(\max\{\kappa_y,\sqrt{\delta/\epsilon}\}\cdot (\kappa_y\delta/\epsilon+1)L\cG_0\epsilon^{-2})}$, which is the best known bound in the literature to our knowledge. }